Mitigating Extrinsic Gender Bias for Bangla Classification Tasks: Experiments

 \paragraph{Baselines for Bias Mitigation.} We experimented three baseline approaches for bias mitigation.

-\textbf{(a) Fine-tuning with both original and augmented samples (FOA).} For each task, we enhanced the original dataset by adding augmented data, which involved swapping genders and names for each original sample.
-This effectively doubled the dataset size from \textit{n} to \textit{2n} samples which we utilized for fine-tuning task-specific models.

-\textbf{(b) Fine tuning with only Original Data (FOD).} We fine-tuned task-specific models using the original, unaugmented dataset to assess whether fine-tuning alone could reduce bias compared to zero-shot inference.
+\textbf{(a) Fine tuning with only Original Data (FOD).} We fine-tuned task-specific models using the original, unaugmented dataset to assess whether fine-tuning alone could reduce bias compared to off-the-shelf inference.
 This setup offers a key comparison for evaluating the impact of fine-tuning on accuracy and bias mitigation against data augmentation or other interventions.

-\textbf{(c) Token Masking (TM).} For each task, we replaced all names with a \verb|<Name>| token and gender terms with a \verb|<Gender>| token.
+\textbf{(b) Token Masking (TM).} For each task, we replaced all names with a \verb|<Name>| token and gender terms with a \verb|<Gender>| token.
 Since these tokens were not in the tokenizer vocabulary of the pretrained models, we added them and adjusted the model's token embedding size accordingly before fine-tuning.
+This approach aims to eliminate bias by masking name and gender information entirely, preventing the model from relying on these identity specific cues during prediction.

+\textbf{(c) Fine-tuning with both original and augmented samples (FOA).} For each task, we enhanced the original dataset by adding augmented data, which involved both male-centric and female-centric texts \cite{Lu2020}.
+This effectively doubled the dataset size from \textit{n} to \textit{2n} samples which we utilized for fine-tuning task-specific models.

+\textbf{(d) Cosine Similarity-Based Debiasing (CSD).} This baseline adapted from \cite{igbaria-belinkov-2024-learning} employs a joint loss function ($J_{\text{loss}}$) that integrates classification and debiasing objectives.
+The classification component uses standard cross-entropy loss ($L_{\text{CE}}$), while the debiasing component ($L_{\text{GB}}$) encourages alignment between the embeddings of male- and female-centric text variants using cosine similarity.
+Specifically, the gender debiasing loss is defined as:

+where $\mathbf{e}_1$ and $\mathbf{e}_2$ are the max-pooled embeddings of the male- and female-centric inputs, respectively.
+The final loss combines both terms as:

+Here, $\lambda$ is a hyperparameter that controls the trade-off between maintaining task performance and enforcing gender-invariant representations.

+\textbf{(e) Non-Randomized Joint KLD Loss Minimization (NonRandSymKL\_M).} This baseline adopts a joint loss formulation similar to our proposed method but without the randomized selection of cross-entropy inputs \cite{patel2024improving, venugopal2024comprehensive}.
+Specifically, the cross-entropy loss ($L_{\text{CE}}$) is always computed using the male-centric logits ($\mathbf{z}_1$), and combined with the symmetric KL divergence loss ($L_{\text{KL}}$) between the predicted distributions of male- and female-centric inputs.
+The underlying assumption of this baseline is that minimizing the KL divergence between $P_{\text{male}}$ and $P_{\text{female}}$ will implicitly align their class probability distributions.
+As a result, it is expected that using only the male-centric input for cross-entropy loss should suffice, since both gendered variants should converge to similar outputs through the KL regularization.